MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ### Prerequisites

-Windows Subsystem for Android is currently only available through **preview** via the Beta Channel of the [Windows Insiders Program](https://insider.windows.com/) (Windows 11 Build 22000.xxx series) in the U.S. only.
+Windows Subsystem for Android is currently only available through **preview** via the Beta and Dev Channels of the [Windows Insiders Program](https://insider.windows.com/) (Windows 11 Build 22000.xxx series) in the U.S. only.

 Your device also must meet specific Windows 11 requirements.
 Check the "Windows Subsystem for Android" section under "Feature-specific requirements" on the page: [Find Windows 11 specs, features, and computer requirements](https://www.microsoft.com/windows/windows-11-specifications).